EcoEvoInfo/lab-help-docs/README.md

 # lab-help-docs
-Helpful documents for the Eco Evo Info lab
+Helpful documents for members of the Eco Evo Info lab (https://em-bellis.github.io).